rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/users/get-list-users-v2.0.rst

     GET /v2.0/users

-This operation returns a list of users with detailed account information about each  user including email, name, user ID, account configuration and status information.
+This operation returns a list of users with detailed account information about each user including email, name, user ID, phone pin state, account configuration, and status information.

 - If this request is issued by a user holding the Identity admin role ( ``identity:user-admin`` ), it returns a list of all users for the tenant.